 In an old interview, well-known astronomer Neil DeGrasse Tyson jokingly said that ours are already flying cars, as tunnels and overpasses allow them to access the third dimension.
 Following this reasoning, "flying solar panels" were also born in India and California.
 Already: photovoltaic systems "suspended" above the irrigation canals.

-It is a brilliant way for me to reduce two key factors: the loss of habitat due to the space usually required by solar panels and the evaporation of the irrigation canals.
+It is a brilliant way for me to reduce two key factors: the loss of habitat due to the space usually required by solar panels and the evaporation of irrigation canals.
 Yes, since the shade provided by the panels protects the water in the canals from the evaporative heat of the sun.

 Solar on irrigation canals: born in India, arrives in California